bbhart/blenderstuff/README.md

 ## Random notes

-* Can't zoom in anymore?
-Turn off Perspective Mode with numpad-5.
+* Can't zoom in anymore? ~~Turn off Perspective Mode with numpad-5.~~ You're focused on the wrong object.
+Select the object you want to work with and then do `numpad-.`.
 * To "bridge" empty faces (like on the coffee cup handle):
     * Delete the opposing faces
     * Select vertices on both sides (4 on each side if square/rectangular)
     * Hit F3 and look for Bridge Edge Loops
 * Use Solidify modifier in object mode to give something thickness
-* Use Subdivide Surface modifier to add geometry
+* Use Subdivide Surface modifier to add geometry.
+You won't have your faces on both sides, though, until you apply it.

 ## "Creating the coffee"
 _Documenting this on its own since it gave me problems._